 - Weight9.4 ounces

 Extremely compact manual grinder means you can take it anywhere

-Great control over the coarseness of your ground coffee
+Great control over the coarseness of your coffee grinds

 Requires greater effort to grind coffee

 Ever a popular option with those new to grinding their own coffee beans, the Encore from Baratza is an award-winning conical grinder that is simple to use, compact enough to sit on almost any countertop and comes at a great price, when all of the additional features are considered.